 A final opportunity that may interest REI would be one relating to business relationship.
 A business like REI would greatly benefit from a business-to-business sales plan.
 REI could start offering special company party programs or adventure trips, like their already in place REI Adventures.
 REI could provide services to entertain businesses with parties with the rock wall or other activity promoting health and team structure.

 REI could also entertain the thought of teaming or “co-op” with other retailers that are even more specialized then themselves.
-Even though REI is already pretty specialized they could also team up with a small business specializing in categories such as kayaking, scuba or fishing.
+Even though REI is already pretty specialized, they could also team up with a small business specializing in categories such as kayaking, scuba or fishing.
 Instead of choosing to do, team sports sales, as mentioned earlier REI could co-op with a specialty team sports business.

 5.2.4 Threats

 External threats to REI might have a lot to do with it being a co-op, privately owned business.
 Being a co-op already offers a challenge because a large corporation with lots of money is not backing it.
-If REI cannot keep up with big chain stores threatens the livelihood of REI.
+If REI cannot keep up with big chain stores threatens the livelihood of REI - fragment.
 Along with that, REI could be bought out by one of those big chain stores becoming just another part of the chain.

 The mission of REI’s promotion of a healthy living could be threatened by its polar opposite laziness.
 Entertainment providing devices such as gaming consoles, TV and movies could potentially threaten to keep people from the outdoors.
 As technology in entertainment gets higher and higher the more cause will be to be tempted to stay indoors, the anti- REI mantra.